hjkgrp/text_mining_tools/README.md

 from nltk.tag import pos_tag
 ```

-This will prompt you for the necessary downloads, after which you should be able to use the package freely.
-It may ask you to install the "punkt" package.
-Please follow the install recommendations that are spawned.

 Currently, python 3.6 is recommended for this package.

 *** Note: Please set aside a hard disk with plenty of space if you are planning automated downloads. ***